A necessary and sufficient condition for convergence in distribution of the quantile process in $L^1(0,1)$: The quantile process

 \subsection{Sufficiency of Property \ref{prop:Q}}

 In this section we establish the following result.
 The definitions of convergence in distribution ($\rightsquigarrow$) and of convergence in distribution conditionally on the data are the standard ones stated in \citet[258--259, 333]{V98} for sequences of maps into a metric space. \begin{theorem} Assume that $Q$ has Property \ref{prop:Q}, let $q$ be a density for $Q$, and let $B$ be a Brownian bridge.
-Then $\sqrt{n}(Q_n-Q)\rightsquigarrow-qB$ in $L^1(0,1)$, and $\sqrt{n}(Q_n^\ast-Q_n)\rightsquigarrow-qB$ in $L^1(0,1)$ conditionally on the data in probability. \end{theorem}
+Then $\sqrt{n}(Q_n-Q)\rightsquigarrow-qB$ in $L^1(0,1)$ and